joelip/joelipper_blog/source/posts/supporting-arbitrary-precision-integers-in-js.html.markdown

 #### Handling Numbers of Different Lengths

-One way we could handle numbers of different lengths is by figuring out which one is longer (has more columns) and adding the the shorter one to each digit until we run out of digits to add.
+One way we could handle numbers of different lengths is by figuring out which one is longer (has more columns) and adding the shorter one to each digit until we run out of digits to add.
 At that point we can just retain the values of whatever the longer number has in its columns where there is no corresponding value.

 ![adding small to large and retaining the digits of the longer number](images/handling-numbers-of-different-length.jpg)